Electrodes used with a potentiostat

 Other reference electrodes

-Another one is the calomel electrode.
+Another example of an electrode is the calomel electrode.
 This reference electrode contains mercury in contact with mercury(II) chloride in a chloride-containing solution often saturated with chloride.
 This is a quite common reference electrode for corrosion cells.

 The saturation of the solution means, that solid potassium chloride is inside the glass body.
 If the electrode’s solution is losing chloride, some of the solid chloride will go into the solution and keep the concentration constant.